asiimwemmanuel/polytrend/docs/improve.md

-these contain different areas to improve functionality of PolyTrend
+# These contain different areas to improve functionality of PolyTrend

 Support for Additional Function Types: Expand the script to include more predefined function types or allow users to define their own custom functions.
 This would provide greater flexibility in fitting a wider range of mathematical relationships.